Why Hardwood Is a Type of Eco-Friendly Flooring

 Carpet is another popular flooring choice.
 However, it is one of the least environmentally friendly flooring options out there!

-Historically, carpet was made from wool, a natural and biodegradable textile.
+Historically, carpets were made from wool, a natural and biodegradable textile.
 Today, most carpets are made of synthetic fibers.
 These are chemically derived and may consist of nylon, polyester, or polypropylene.

-Polyester is made from petroleum, used in other processes to create fossil fuels.
+Polyester is made from petroleum and used in other processes to create fossil fuels.
 Fossil fuels are some of the biggest culprits of carbon emissions today.

 Hardwood floors are entirely free of synthetic materials.
 Furthermore, their production processes are energy-efficient and low-carbon.